aliakseych/yasws/README.md

 import ejs from "ejs"

-import { Dispatcher, Router, Route } from "yasws" import type { Filter, HandlerResponse } from "yasws"
+import { Dispatcher, Router, Route } from "yasws" import type { Filter, HandlerResponse, Request, Middleware } from "yasws"

 // All filters should have a call function class SomeFilter implements Filter {